Catania Cruise Port Guide

 Catania Fish Market (Pescheria)

 A raw, authentic Sicilian experience located just steps behind Piazza del Duomo.
 Vendors shouting, swordfish displayed on ice, and a vibrant, chaotic atmosphere.
-Must visit in the morning; it shuts down after 1pm.
+Must visit in the morning; it closes after 1pm.
 Stop for a fried seafood cone at one of the adjacent street food stalls.

 Cost